BICENTENNIAL TRIBUTE

 F and B look astoundedly at each other

-B: Great Pharoh's ghost!
-Why, the unctuous irony of it, my faithful yeoman! - Never a father or husband or brother - yea, father confessor - of any of my 2000 unlawful loves - and who could, in truth, claim justification - have ever harassed my door
+B: By the beard of my Father! the unctuous irony of it, my faithful yeoman!
+Never a husband or brother - yea, father confessor, or man-at-law - of any of my 2000 unlawful loves - and who could, in truth, claim justification - have ever harassed my door

-F(faces B): 'Twas too close this time my Lord!
-The Mantons were ready! (weeps, a bit).
-If I may sue my Lord - 'twould appear your sword has outworn its sheath - though you are in the early stages of a tertian - though your heart be still as loving - (throws note from Countess V into fire) - fly to your Contessa G in Romagna - and, pray, please go no more a-roving
+F(faces B): 'Twas a close-run thing this time my Lord, the Mantons were powdered and primed!! (weeps, a bit) If I may sue my Lord - 'twould appear your sword has outworn its sheath - though you are in the early stages of a tertian - though your heart be still as loving (throws note from Countess V into fire) - fly to your Contessa G in Romagna - and, pray, please go no more a-roving

-B is already snoring unevenly by the fire, with his monkey - F covers him with a fur-trimmed pelisse and starts packing for Ravenna
+B and his monkey are already snoring unevenly by the fire - F covers him with a plaid shawl and starts packing for Ravenna

 d